antoniomacri/texworks-magiccomments/README.md

     * Create a new subfolder, for example "Magic comments", and copy downloaded files into it: it will appear a new submenu (with the same name as the subfolder) containing the menu item _Edit magic comments..._
 5. Go to menu _Scripts_→_Reload Script List_

-Be careful to put all the files into the same folder.
+Be careful to put all files into the same folder.

 Running the script